commpaslab/lpps5360/docs/schedule.md

 * William Blanchard.
 1986.
 “Evaluating Social Equity: What Does Fairness Mean and Can We Measure It?” *Policy Studies Journal* 15(1): 29-52.
 * Deborah A. Stone.
 2011. *Policy Paradox: The Art of Political Decision Making,* 3rd Edition.
 Chapter 2: Equity

+*Teams Formed*

 ### 9/1 Policy Frameworks: Multiple Streams and Agendas

 * John W. Kingdon.
 2010. *Agendas, Alternatives, and Public Policies,* 2nd edition.
 Pearson.
 Chapter 8: The Policy Window and Joining the Streams and Chapter 9: Health Care Reform in the Clinton and Obama Administrations.

+### 9/6 Policy Frameworks: What’s the Problem

+* Carol Bacchi and Susan Goodwin.
+2016. *Poststructural Policy Analysis: A Guide to Practice.* Palgrave.
+Chapter 2: Making Politics Visible: The WPR Approach.
+* Carol Bacchi.
+1999. *Women, Policy, and Politics: The Construction of Policy Problems.* Sage.
+Chapter 7: Child Care Policy: Who Gains?

+*Pre-memo due: Problem Identification*

-### 9/6 Policy Frameworks: Advocacy Coalitions
+### 9/8 Policy Frameworks: Advocacy Coalitions

 * Michael Parenti.
 1970.
 “Power and Pluralism: A View from the Bottom.” *The Journal of Politics* 32(3):501-530.
 * Paul Cairney podcast/blog post: [The Advocacy Coalition Framework](https://paulcairney.wordpress.com/2013/10/30/policy-concepts-in-1000-words-the-advocacy-coalition-framework/)

-### 9/8 Policy Frameworks: Policy Feedback and Social Construction
+### 9/13 Policy Frameworks: Policy Feedback and Social Construction

 * Anne Schneider and Helen Ingram.
 1993.
 “Social Construction of Target Populations: Implications for Politics and Policy.” *The American Political Science Review* 87(2): 334-347.
 * Suzanne Mettler and Mallory Sorelle.
 2018.
 “Policy Feedback Theory.” *Theories of the Policy Process*, 4th edition.
 Routledge.

-### 9/13 Policy Frameworks: What’s the Problem

-* Carol Bacchi and Susan Goodwin.
-2016. *Poststructural Policy Analysis: A Guide to Practice.* Palgrave.
-Chapter 2: Making Politics Visible: The WPR Approach.
-* Carol Bacchi.
-1999. *Women, Policy, and Politics: The Construction of Policy Problems.* Sage.
-Chapter 7: Child Care Policy: Who Gains?
+*Pre-memo due: Causes and Consequences*

 ### 9/15 Policy Frameworks: Policy Types and Tools